Barton Malow

 Civil construction

 Following the completion of the laydown yard, our teams began paving access roads and temporary intersections.
 In this rural area, roads had to be altered to accommodate the delivery of the massive turbines.
-More than 27 miles of access roads have been built to allow project teams access to the final turbine locations.
+More than 27 miles of access roads were built to allow project teams access to the final turbine locations.

 Foundations